 You as the potential client don’t need to do anything beyond engage us as you ordinarily would engage a lawyer.
 Each state’s unauthorized practice of law rules are different.
-Charitable Allies regularly reviews these rules and ensures the representation emits one of the exceptions.
+Charitable Allies regularly reviews these rules and ensures the representation complies with state requirements.
 There are times where the legal issues are clearly state-specific and do not fall within the scope of the types of cases we normally would be able to undertake in other states.
 Here is a list, by area of law or nature of dispute, of the types of cases we are generally able to assist with: management and administration of donations, management and administration of charitable funds, conflicts of interest, board disputes, member disputes, attorney general investigations, IRS investigations, other regulator investigations, investigations by funders/grantors, establishing subsidiary or affiliate entities/programs, expanding charitable programming, and related matters.

 It is also interesting to note that commentators question the constitutionality of the unauthorized practice of law rules generally.
 See Michael E. Rossman, The Federalist Society Review, Vol. 20 at p.
 74, et seq. (analyzing National Institute of Family and Life Advocates v.
 Bercera, 138 S.Ct.
 2361 (2018) and In re Jones, 156 Ohio St.3d 1 (2018)).
 There have also been interesting U.S. Supreme Court cases limiting the ability of cartel-like professions to keep out newcomers, such as how regulators of dentists were unable to prevent teeth whitening technicians from whitening teeth.
 See North Carolina State Bd. of Dental Examiners v.
 Federal Trade Commission, 135 S. Ct.
 1101 (2015).